Murder of Moll McCarthy

-Mary McCarthy, known as Moll Carthy (1902–20/21 November 1940), was a smallholder, prostitute, and murder victim from Marlhill, near New Inn, County Tipperary in Ireland.
+Mary McCarthy, known as Moll Carthy (1902–20/21 November 1940), was a woman, mother, smallholder, possible sex worker, and murder victim from Marlhill, near New Inn, County Tipperary in Ireland.
 Henry "Harry" Gleeson (1903–23 April 1941) from Holycross, County Tipperary, was convicted of her murder and executed, but granted a posthumous pardon in 2015.

 Victim

 Mary McCarthy or Carthy, known as Moll, was an unmarried mother who had seven children by at least six different fathers between 1921 and 1940.
 She lived in a rundown cottage on a two-acre plot beside a farm belonging to John Ceasar, from whose well she drew water.
-She lived by bartering sexual favours for produce and services.
+It has been claimed that she lived by bartering sexual favours for produce and services.
 Her scandalous lifestyle attracted opprobrium and the cottage's thatched roof was destroyed by arson in 1926.
 Local judge Seán Troy refused two applications to have her children taken into an orphanage, persuaded that she was a good mother.